 Adobe Bridge provides the following preconfigured workspaces:

-Displays the Content panel in List view, along with the Favorites, Metadata, Filter, and Export panels.
+Displays the Content panel in List view, along with the Favorites, Metadata, and Filter panels.

-Displays the Favorites, Folders, Filter, Collections, Export, Content, Preview, Metadata, and Keywords panels.
+Displays the Favorites, Folders, Filter, Collections, Content, Preview, Metadata, and Keywords panels.

 Displays thumbnails in a scrolling horizontal row (in the Content panel) along with a preview of the currently selected item (in the Preview panel).
-Also displays the Favorites, Folders, Filter, Collections, and Export panels.
+Also displays the Favorites, Folders, Filter, and Collections panels.

-Displays the Content panel in Details view, along with the Favorites, Keywords, Filter, and Export panels.
+Displays the Content panel in Details view, along with the Favorites, Keywords, and Filter panels.

-Displays a large Preview panel; a narrow, vertical Content panel in Thumbnails view; and the Favorites, Folders, Filter, Collections, and Export panels.
+Displays a large Preview panel; a narrow, vertical Content panel in Thumbnails view; and the Favorites, Folders, Filter, and Collections panels.

 - To select a workspace, choose Window > Workspace, and then choose the desired workspace.
 Or, click one of the workspace buttons in the Adobe Bridge application bar.